 While this dish is technically “real food” the amount of butter used is what keeps it from showing up on our table on a weekly basis.
 I personally love baked potatoes, and this variation with the slightly crispy skin on the bottom is just the bomb.
 And my husband and kids love them, too.
 You can play around with the toppings by trying grated cheese, green onions, sour cream, bacon (we were out of bacon so pictured is proscuitto), and/or butter.
 The end result works great as an appetizer, snack, side item, or tailgating dish!
 Some recipes request that you scoop out most of the cooked potato before pan-frying them, but we do not think that is necessary.
 In our opinion the more potato there is, the better things are balanced out between the rich toppings and buttery, crispy crust.
 They turn out best with small to medium sized potatoes (which are currently in season here in N.C.!) although any size will work.

 This is a very easy-to-make breakfast recipe that has been passed down from my mom.
 Preparation hardly takes longer than frying up an egg, and both of my girls absolutely love it!
 It is definitely up there as one of their most favorite breakfast dishes.
 So step out of the box and surprise your family with something new this weekend.
 Just make sure you carefully select your ingredients to ensure you are giving them the healthiest version possible.
 Pictured are two good brands of matzos I’ve found…and in addition to using them for this recipe, both are great as plain crackers, too.
 While there are lots of versions of matzos available (which can usually be found in the “international” aisle of the grocery store), you can see that these are both clearly marked as “whole-wheat”.
 It is always a good idea to double-check the ingredient list as well (this is a 1-ingredient product!) because these same brands also sell refined matzos in similar looking boxes.
 Another key piece to this recipe is the jelly.
 I buy an all-fruit type spread that is sweetened with fruit juice instead of sugar.
 So be sure to look for that as well.
-Pan Fried Matzo Breakfast Course: Breakfast Prep Time: 10 minutes Cook Time: 10 minutes Total Time: 20 minutes Servings: 2 Print Ingredients 4 sheets whole-wheat matzos 2 eggs Water ½ tablespoon butter for cooking jam or jelly, for serving (grape flavor is good with this dish although any type will work) Instructions Break the matzos up into chunks that are a few inches in size.
+Pan Fried Matzo Breakfast Course: Breakfast Prep Time: 10 minutes Cook Time: 10 minutes Total Time: 20 minutes Servings (adjust to suit): 2 Print Ingredients 4 sheets whole-wheat matzos 2 eggs Water ½ tablespoon butter, for cooking jam, or jelly, for serving (grape flavor is good with this dish although any type will work) Instructions Break the matzos up into chunks that are a few inches in size.
 Put all of them into a shallow dish and cover with water (pictured).
 Let it sit for a couple of minutes.
-Drain out the water and crack the two eggs onto the wet matzos.
-Stir together with […]
+Drain out the water and crack the two eggs onto the wet matzos. […]

 This post was going to be all about how we’ve barely even broken the rules (other than on 2 or 3 occasions) since ending our pledge….and then today my husband went to Subway for lunch.
 Yep Subway, as in the fast food restaurant that specializes in deli meat from who knows where?
 I have to admit I cringed when he told me this because I can’t say I was ever a big fan even before our real food pledge.
 He is out-of-town on business of course, and was both hungry and short on time (what else is new with his biz trips?).
 I guess since our pledge was over I thought I was off the hook for having to pack him food to bring along, but today I very much regretted that I didn’t do it anyway.
 While he was off chowing down on a fast-food sandwich I was at home relishing every last bite of a super yummy “roll up”.
 I have come to be a little bit obsessed with these homemade whole-wheat tortillas and wrapping up everything I can in them (pictured is homemade hummus, cheddar cheese, and some local tomatoes).
 See the thing is…our real food pledge actually kind of spoiled us.
 When you eat wholesome, nutritious, flavorful, real food day in and day out you come to love it and want it (and expect it) for just about every meal.